X-LANCE/Mobile-Env/README.md

 We also developed an annotation tool for the human demonstrations, and a suite of template tool to auto-generate task definitions according to templates and to combine multiple task definitions to form a multi-step task.
+The details are referred to Other Assistant Tools. <!-- TODO -->

 ## About

-This library is developed and maintained by SJTU X-Lance. <!-- TODO: homepage of lab --> The corresponding paper is under review of ACL Demo 2023.
+This library is developed and maintained by [SJTU X-Lance](https://x-lance.sjtu.edu.cn/en).
+The corresponding paper is under review of ACL Demo 2023. <!-- TODO: paper link -->

 If you use Mobile-Env in your research, you can cite the project using the following BibTeX: